RarelyCharlie/rarelycharlie.github.io/_guide/harm.md

 That's the end of Part I of this guide.
 After the quiz, Part II contains some detailed information that might be distressing or triggering for some listeners.

 - Mark each statement true or false:
-- Listeners should learn to have confidence in their ability to distinguish facts from fantasies.
+- Listeners should learn to have confidence in their ability to distinguish facts from fantasies.# Listeners almost never have enough information to be able to distinguish facts from fantasies.
-- Listeners should establish their boundaries in advance, as far as possible.
+- Listeners should establish their boundaries in advance, as far as possible.#Establishing boundaries in advance helps listeners to respond quickly when a boundary is crossed.
-- Listeners should learn how to diagnose common medical disorders, because members from around the world may not always have access to healthcare.
+- Listeners should learn how to diagnose common medical disorders, because members from around the world may not always have access to healthcare.# Listener should not try to diagnose.
-- Listeners should reflect members' feelings accurately, because members need to feel heard.
+- Listeners should reflect members' feelings accurately, because members need to feel heard.#The purpose of active listening is allowing members to feel heard.
-- Listeners should distinguish accurately between thoughts and actions.
+- Listeners should distinguish accurately between thoughts and actions.#Confusing thoughts with actions can be misleading, especially when they are thoughts about harm.
+- Listeners should always give clear advice to members who talk about harm to themselves or other people.# Listeners should not give advice.
+- Listeners should always interpret members' feelings in a positive way so that members avoid thinking about harm.# Listeners should reflect members' feeling accurately, without judging whether they are positive or negative.
 {:.quiz}

 # Part II